banner

 DynaBook#

-“I wish these calculations were done in a pipeline.” — Charles Babbage (19 years old)
+“I wish these calculations were done in a pipeline.” — Charles Babbage (age 19)

-“The analytical machine arranges algebraic patterns just as a Jacquard loom weaves patterns in silk.” — Ada Augusta, Countess of Lovelace
+“The analytical engine arranges algebraic patterns just as the Jacquard loom arranges patterns with silk.” — Ada Augusta, Countess of Lovelace

 We now have some reasons to hope for the existence of the DynaBook.
 Can it be made from currently invented technology?
-Is there enough quantity to sell (or lease) at a price to millions of potential users?
-A set of considerations related to the practicality of the device (size, cost, capability, etc.) is as important as the more profound philosophy that initially prompted us to think.
+Is its quantity sufficient to sell (or lease) to millions of potential users?
+A set of considerations related to the practicality of the device (such as size, cost, capability, etc.) is as important as the deeper philosophy that initially prompted us to think.
 The following pages discuss some relevant trade-offs and attempt to convince the reader that a target price of $500 is not entirely outrageous.
 Current cost trends and the sizes of various components indeed bring considerable hope for achieving this goal.
 It is also important to remember the analogy with color televisions priced below $500.
 Now, what should the DynaBook be?

-The size should not exceed that of a notebook; weight should be less than 4 pounds.
-The visual display should be able to present at least 4000 printed quality characters, with contrast close to that of a book; reasonably good quality dynamic graphics should be possible; there should be at least one million characters (about 500 pages of a regular book) of movable local file storage, with the ability to exchange several hours of audio (voice/music) files.
+Its size should not exceed that of a notebook; weight should be less than 4 pounds.
+The visual display should be able to present at least 4000 printed-quality characters, with contrast close to that of a book; reasonable quality dynamic graphics should be possible; there should be at least one million characters (about 500 pages of a regular book) of movable local file storage, with the ability to exchange several hours of audio (voice/music) files.

 The active interface should be a language that uses concepts similar to those of the device owner.
-The device owner should be able to maintain and edit his text and program files anytime and anywhere.
-He can use his DynaBook as a terminal while working (or as a connection to the library system while at school).
-When he has read through and discovered the information he wishes to extract and carry with him, it can quickly transfer the information to his local file storage.
-The tether connection can not only provide information but also give the device extra power, while the central connection can provide information for any motors the device may have, allowing for approximately 300K bits/second high bandwidth transfer to file storage, or transferring 1500 pages of a book in 1/2 minute.
-During this connection process, the battery will also automatically recharge.
+The device owner should be able to maintain and edit their text and program files anytime, anywhere.
+They can use their DynaBook as a terminal while working (or as a connection to the library system at school).
+When they have read through and discovered the information they wish to extract and carry with them, it can quickly transfer the information to their local file storage.
+The tether connection can not only provide information but also give the device extra power; the central connection can provide information to any motors the device may have, allowing for high-bandwidth transmission of about 300K bits/second to file storage, or transferring 1500 pages of a book in 1/2 minute.
+During this connection, the battery will also automatically recharge.

-This combination of a “portable” device and a global public information facility like the ARPA network or two-way cable television will bring libraries and schools (not to mention stores and billboards) or the whole world home.
-One can imagine that the first programs written by device owners will include filters to eliminate advertisements!
+The combination of this “portable” device and global information public facilities like the ARPA network or two-way cable television will bring libraries and schools (not to mention stores and billboards) or the whole world home.
+One can imagine that the first batch of programs written by device owners will include filters to eliminate advertisements!

-Input will be through a keyboard (which most people have now learned to type) or through a traditional secretary-like keyboard.
-Or via voice.
-The device's file system can easily allow audio files (with digital titles); however, they must be transcribed before any editing.
+Input will be through a keyboard (which most people have now learned to type) or through a traditional secretary-style keyboard.
+Or by voice.
+The device's file system can easily accommodate audio files (with digital titles); however, they must be transcribed before any editing.
 While “interactive graphics” will be limited due to capacity, sketches can be retained and edited as fax documents.

 Display#

-Whether it is a flat display, such as a plasma panel, or an external CRT connection, it is determined by size requirements.
-Power specifications do not allow plasma panels (which require 5 amps of current when fully lit), and the demand for using it anywhere eliminates almost (but not completely) the ubiquitous CRT.
+Whether it is a flat display, such as a plasma panel, or an external CRT, it is determined by size requirements.
+Power specifications do not allow plasma panels (which require 5 amps of current when fully lit), and the demand for using it anywhere eliminates almost (but not completely) the almost universally present CRT.
 So what remains?
 We clearly want a technology that only requires power to change state, not for viewing, meaning it can be read in ambient light.
-Phase Transition Liquid Crystal could be x-y coordinates, becoming opaque under the influence of a low-power electric field.
-Furthermore, the display will maintain itself with very little additional power, and the electrode width can be as small as 1 mil, with the state of an entire 512x512 panel changing in less than 1/2 watt.
+Phase Transition Liquid Crystal could be an x-y coordinate that becomes opaque under the influence of a low-power electric field.
+Furthermore, the display will maintain itself with very little extra power, with electrode widths as small as 1 mil, and the state of an entire 512x512 panel can change in less than 1/2 watt.
 (Note: This is a current technology, although no one has yet made a 512x512 panel.)

-To display book-quality characters at normal viewing distances, we need a good eye model and to leverage our laboratory's latest findings in character generation art.
-To establish an internal research terminal with CRT display quality, an experimental “loadable character generator” was designed and built.
-Any font of 128 characters can be viewed in matrices of up to 32x32 bits, dynamically loaded into fast dual-phase memory to allow real-time scanning conversion of ASCII text.
-Also provided are embellishments such as size, intensity, and covering characters (underscores, etc.).
-The photo is of the actual screen (875 scan lines), unembellished.
+To display book-quality characters at normal viewing distances, we need a good eye model and to utilize our laboratory's latest findings in character generation art.
+To establish an internal research terminal with a CRT display of print quality, an experimental “loadable character generator” has been designed and built.
+Any 128-character font can be viewed according to a matrix of up to 32x32 bits, which can be dynamically loaded into fast dual-phase memory to allow real-time scanning conversion of ASCII text.
+Size, strength, and decorative characters (underlines, etc.) are also provided.
+The photo is of the actual screen (875 scan lines), unretouched.

 The first interesting finding is that the display looks much better than it “should,” meaning these characters appear much rounder than those displayed at the digitization level; however, when they are enlarged, they quickly become ugly.
-The intuitive reason for this phenomenon relates to the inherent noise-filtering function of the optical system, which essentially averages the small corners into a blurred signal (using an average window of about 0.02 radians) and then differentiates over a larger area, re-adjusting the scene into a clear image.
-The role of this filter is to eliminate small isolated spikes; fortunately, when the matrix is small, it allows the characters defined by the matrix to look nice.
-This also partially explains why 875-line television appears subjectively to be more than twice as good as 525-line television at a 22-inch viewing distance.
+The intuitive reason for this phenomenon relates to the inherent noise-filtering function of the optical system, which essentially averages the signal that turns small corners into blurred signals (using an average window of about 0.02 radians) and then differentiates over a larger area, re-adjusting the scene into a clear image.
+The function of this filter is to eliminate small isolated spikes; fortunately, when the matrix is small, it allows characters defined by the matrix to look beautiful.
+This also partially explains why 875-line television looks subjectively more than twice as good as 525-line television at a 22-inch viewing distance.
 The scan lines and their spacing are too large to filter 525, as they are about 1/50 inch high.

 ...
-Characters are difficult because the defining matrix is limited, but what can be done is more obvious.
-Two very effective tricks are to change the aspect ratio of the characters (height: width ~2:1, thus turning 45 degrees into 30 degrees) and even use multiple stroke widths on very small characters to achieve a bold appearance, even on very tiny characters (this deceives the eye's filter, trying to enhance the character rather than remove it as noise).
+Characters are difficult because the defining matrix is limited, but what can be done is more apparent than...
+Two very effective techniques are to change the aspect ratio of characters (height: width ~2:1, thus turning 45 degrees into 30 degrees) and even using multiple stroke widths on very small characters to achieve a bold appearance, even on very tiny characters (this deceives the eye's filter, trying to enhance characters rather than remove them as noise).

 Keyboard#

 Of course, the keyboard should be as thin as possible.
 It may have no moving parts but should be pressure-sensitive, providing feedback through speakers when successfully pressed.
 Such keyboards have existed for several years.
-Once a person is accustomed to the idea of having no moving parts, he is ready for the idea of having no keyboard at all!
+Once a person is accustomed to the idea of having no moving parts, they are ready for the idea of having no keyboard at all!

 Assuming the display panel covers the entire range of the notebook surface.
-One might hope that any keyboard layout could be displayed anywhere on the surface.
+People might wish for any keyboard layout to be displayed anywhere on the surface.

 File Storage#